-In 1995, SEFMD launched the first annual Michigan Science Fair.
-The top forty to fifty students from the tri-county area compete with a similar number of students from other regional fairs throughout the state for additional recognition and awards.
+In 1995, SEFMD launched the first Michigan Science Fair.
+The top forty to fifty students from the tri-county area compete annually with a similar number of students from other regional fairs throughout the state for additional recognition and awards.
 In May 2000 the preeminence of Detroit's Fair was recognized when the City was chosen to host the International Science and Engineering Fair.
 Over 1,100 students and 1,500 teachers and mentors from 46 countries were in Detroit for the weeklong event.
-In excess of 1,000 judges (mostly PhD or equivalent) were used to jury the entries and over two million dollars in awards and scholarships were distributed to the top winners of this prestigious competition..
-This event showcased Detroit and portrayed SEFMD to the global community as a worldclass organization.
+In excess of 1,000 judges, mostly Ph.D. or equivalent, were used to judge the entries.
+Over \$2,000,000 in awards and scholarships were distributed to the top winners of this prestigious competition.
+This event highlighted Detroit while showcasing the SEFMD to the global community as a world-class organization.